Daviddaill/gerer-mon-gite/README.md

 ## Description

-A Website to present a Java Desktop Application i have created, <a href="https://www.gerer-mon-gite.com/" target="_blank">Gérer mon gîte</a>,  the App aim to help small French cottage owners manage their rental business and customers quickly and efficiently <br/>
+A Website to present a Java Desktop Application i have created. <a href="https://daviddaill.github.io/gerer-mon-gite/index.html" target="_blank">Gérer mon gîte</a>, aim to help small French cottage owners manage their rental business and customers quickly and efficiently <br/>

 ## Built With
 This website was built using these technologies.